Shubham25123/obys-shubham/README.md

-# 🎨 Obys Portfolio Clone – Shubham's Version
+# 🎨 Obys – Shubham's Version

 A smooth, scroll-animated creative website built using , **GSAP**, and **Framer Motion**.
 Crafted to showcase visual storytelling and front-end animation skills.